cxw42/do-not-self-host/ngbasm.md

 * Blank lines are ok and will be stripped out
 * One instruction (or assembler directive) per line
 * Labels start with a colon
-* A **lit** can be followed by a number or a label name
+* A **.lit** can be followed by a number or a label name
 * References to labels must start with an &

 ### Assembler Directives

-ngbasm provides two directives which can be useful:
+ngbasm provides three directives which can be useful:

 **.o**utput is used to set the name of the file that will be created with the Nga bytecode.
 If none is set, the filename will be defaulted to